How to choose the right social listening tool and provider

 Choosing a consumer intelligence tool is within your grasp!

 Whether it’s about food, apparel, entertainment and adventure experiences, groceries, beverages, politics, or travel – social media users organically share their opinions online.
-While a variety of social media analytics tools have been created to tap into this wealth of data, they’re not all equal in terms of functionality, speed, or ease of use.
+While various social media analytics tools have been created to tap into this wealth of data, they’re not all equal in terms of functionality, speed, or ease of use.

 Don’t be daunted by the number of tools out there, or the lingo each platform uses.

 You know your data needs!
-In combination with these five questions, you’ll soon be able to choose the social listening and consumer intelligence tool that equips you to understand or even discover your audiences.
-Using the suggestions provided will ensure you get the platform you actually need at the value you deserve!
+Combined with these five questions, you’ll soon be able to choose the social listening and consumer intelligence tool that equips you to understand or even discover your audiences.
+Using the suggestions provided will ensure you get the platform you need at the value you deserve!

 Additional contributor: Hephzibah Dutt, Copywriter